Get instant support with our search!

 User Interaction & Training

-If someone opens the file, they will be immediately presented with training to reinforce secure behaviour.
+If someone opens the file, they will be immediately presented with training designed to reinforce secure behaviour.

 View Results